4WD MODIFICATIONS - TYRES & WHEELS

 Phil’s DuraTracs were 265/70R17 light truck types, with a load and speed rating of 121/118Q.
 They were made in Brazil.

-The Goodyear website says that DuraTracs feature: ‘TractiveGroove technology that offers enhanced traction in deep mud and snow.
+The Goodyear website said that DuraTracs featured: ‘TractiveGroove technology that offers enhanced traction in deep mud and snow.
 The highly angled centre tread blocks help provide traction and lateral stability while also reducing road noise.’